showlab/Q2A/README.md

 Download training set and testing set (without ground-truth labels) by filling in the [[AssistQ Downloading Agreement]](https://forms.gle/h9A8GxHksWJfPByf7).

-Then carefully set your data path in the config file.
+Then carefully set your data path in the config file ;)

 ## Encoding